We Analyzed the Future Direction of CureVac N.V. (CVAC), Here is What We Found

 CureVac N.V.
-(NASDAQ:CVAC) went down by -0.10% from its latest closing price compared to the recent 1-year high of $151.80.
-The company’s stock price has collected 0.34% of gains in the last five trading sessions.
+(NASDAQ:CVAC) went up by 13.51% from its latest closing price compared to the recent 1-year high of $151.80.
+The company’s stock price has collected 7.55% of gains in the last five trading sessions.
 Press Release reported on 11/22/21 that Arcturus Therapeutics to Participate in Piper Sandler 33rd Annual Healthcare Conference

 Is It Worth Investing in CureVac N.V.
 (NASDAQ :CVAC) Right Now?